cgaebel/NewLang/README.markdown

 * Cons
     * Makes return values of operators context-sensitive.

-### Return values should be part of a function header.
+### Return values should be part of a function's signature.

 * Pros
     * Allows overloading by only return type.